acushway/CIMetalCompilerPlugin/README.md

 let kernel = try?
 CIKernel(functionName: functionName, fromMetalLibraryData: data)
 ```

-But they can be merged into one `default.metallib`:
+They can be then merged into one `default.metallib`:

 ```shell
 xcrun metal -fcikernel -o default.metallib MyKernel1.metallib MyKernel2.metallib ...